Relieve Sore Muscles: 7 Foods that Help Muscle Recovery

 3. Sour cherries

-Soothe sore muscles by drinking 1.5 oz of cherry juice both before and after your workout.
+Relieve sore muscles by drinking 1.5 oz of cherry juice both before and after your workout.
 Thanks to the juice’s anti-inflammatory effects and antioxidants, your muscles will recover more quickly.(3)

 Ginger has anti-inflammatory properties.
 The effects of gingerol, the active component responsible for the sting, are similar to those of the active agent contained in aspirin.
 If you eat ginger regularly, especially on days you work out, you can reduce muscle soreness.(4)